-If a competitor fires too many shots in a position (21 or more shots on one 20shot target card), the highest value shot(s) on the last bull on the target card must be annulled and a 2-point penalty for each excessive shot must be deducted from the lowest value shot(s) on the last target (bull).
+If a competitor fires too many shots in a position (21 or more shots on one 20-shot target card), the highest value shot(s) on the last bull on the target card must be annulled and a 2-point penalty for each excessive shot must be deducted from the lowest value shot(s) on the last target (bull).
 If the excessive shot(s) were on a target (bull) other than the last target, the lowest value shot(s) on a bull with excessive shot(s) must be transferred to the last bull before annulling the highest value hit(s) and applying the penalty to the lowest value shot(s).
 If electronic targets are used and more than the required number of shots are fired, the last shot(s) fired must be annulled and a 2-point penalty for each excessive shot must be deducted from the lowest value hit(s) in the last 10-shot series.

-7.12.8 Crossfires
+7.12.8 Crossfire (External Crossfire)

 A crossfire occurs when a competitor fires a shot on another competitor's target.
 If a competitor crossfires a sighting shot onto a sighting target of another competitor during a Preparation and Sighting or Sighting Stage, there is no penalty.
-If a competitor crossfires a shot on the record target of another competitor, the shot must be scored as a miss.
+If a competitor crossfires a shot on the Record target of another competitor in a three-position event, the shot must be scored as a miss.
+If a competitor crossfires a shot on the Record target of another competitor in a prone event, the shot must be scored, transferred back to the competitor's correct Record target for that shot and assigned a one (1) point penalty.
 Crossfire shots are normally detected by using the backing target to determine which shot is the crossfire shot and the firing point from which it was fired.